The Public Competition Enforcement Review: Taiwan

 i Prioritisation and resource allocation of enforcement authorities

 The Taiwan Fair Trade Commission (TFTC) is in charge of the enforcement of the Fair Trade Act of Taiwan, Republic of China (TFTA).
 The TFTA is the major competition legislation in Taiwan.
 It was promulgated on 4 February 1991 and became effective on 4 February 1992.
-On 22 January 2015, the Legislative Yuan approved the amendments to the TFTA.2 The amendments, which took effect on 6 February 2015, are tantamount to the most sweeping reform of the TFTA since it came into effect.
-The amendments cover a wide range of legal provisions under the TFTA, such as merger control, cartel enforcement, restrictive competition and unfair competition, which will have significant impact on companies' business operations as well as their compliance guidelines.
+On 22 January 2015, the Legislative Yuan approved the amendments to the TFTA.2 The amendments, which took effect on 6 February 2015, are tantamount to the most sweeping reform of the TFTA since the legislation came into effect.
+The amendments cover a wide range of legal provisions under the TFTA, such as merger control, cartel enforcement, restrictive competition and unfair competition, which will have significant impact on companies' business operations, as well as their compliance guidelines.

 The TFTA can be divided into two parts:

 - restrictive business practices, which cover monopolies and the abuse of dominance, combination (merger control), concerted actions (cartel), fixing of resale prices and other restrictive business practices (such as boycotts, discriminatory treatment, solicitation of trading counterparts by improper means, tying and other restrictions imposed on trading counterparts' business activities without due cause); and

 - unfair trade practices, which cover counterfeiting, false advertisements, damage to business reputation, illegal multilevel sales and other deceptive or obviously unfair conduct capable of affecting trading.

 The TFTC has various functions, from policymaking and market surveys to law enforcement.
 The TFTA empowers the TFTC to:

 - draft and formulate fair trade policies and regulations;